Thirtyseven

-Thirtyseven is an American pop punk band.
-They come from Dallas, Texas.
+Thirtyseven is an American pop punk band from Dallas, Texas.
 The band started making music in 2010.
 The band released a studio album, This Is What I Want, in 2013, with Blood and Ink Records.
-They have disbanded as confirmed by Dylan Russell in April of 2020.
-Band Member Dylan Russell has left the band since and now works on Social Cues and his YouTube channel, YuB, which has over 1 million subscribers.
+They have disbanded as confirmed by Dylan Russell in April 2020.

 Background

 Thirtyseven is a pop punk band from Dallas, Texas.
-Their members include Moses Campos, a guitarist, Dylan Russell, a vocalist and bassist, and background vocalist and drummer, Brandon Culpepper.
+Their members include Moses Campos (guitar, vocals), Dylan Russell (bass, vocals), and Brandon Culpepper (drums, backing vocals).

 Music history

 The band commenced as a musical entity in 2010, with their first release, Get What You Deserve.
 This Is What I Want, a studio album, was released on August 6, 2013, from Blood & Ink Records.

-Throughout the production of these songs, Dylan made many vlogs of the band's life and performances, which can be seen on his YouTube channel YuB.